ably-labs/cursors-everywhere/README.md

 [onlyPos.mp4]

-Unfortunately not.
-Unsurprisingly, everyone doesn't have the exact same dimensions for their browser, which means that the browser positions of cursors does not map between clients.
-This approach could work for websites with no adjusting elements, which is incredibly static in its enforced size.
-For anything more complex however, this is likely to be more misleading than not.
+Unfortunately, no. The issue was that everyone's browser dimensions varied, meaning the browser positions of cursors did not map between clients.
+This approach could work for websites with no adjusting elements, which enforced a static size.
+However, for anything more complex, this would likely be more misleading than useful.

-***How it's done professionally: Miro***
+***How Professionals Do It: Miro's Approach***

-It's worth reflecting at this stage on how an app such as Miro achieves accurate representations of cursor positions across their boards.
-Whilst browsers are incredibly dynamic in capacity, able to completely change their view and arrangement depending on current browser dimensions, what device you're viewing it from, and .
-Miro instead has a singular canvas, to which everything is mapped.
-When you zoom in to a Miro board, it won't try to adjust the text to fit in the display, and it won't shuffle around elements to better fit everything on to say a mobile view.
-The canvas has elements upon it locked rigidly upon it in set positions.
+At this stage, it's worth reflecting on how an app like Miro achieves accurate representations of cursor positions across their boards.
+While browsers are incredibly dynamic, capable of completely changing their view and arrangement depending on the current browser dimensions or the device in use, Miro uses a singular, rigid canvas.
+When you zoom into a Miro board, it doesn't adjust the text to fit the display or shuffle around elements to fit a mobile view.
+The canvas has elements locked rigidly upon it in set positions.

-This concept of a 'true' representation of the space allows for everything to be defined far more easily.
-If a button is always at the same coordinate within the canvas (as opposed to having to deal with the browser's percieved positions of elements), then as long as we communicate the position of a user's cursor on the canvas then we will always perceive the cursor as being on the button.
+This 'true' representation of space allows for everything to be defined more easily.
+If a button is always at the same coordinate within the canvas, we can accurately perceive the cursor as being on the button, as long as we communicate the position of a user's cursor on the canvas.

-As lovely as it would be to bring out my magic wand and make it so that all websites can be defined so simply, it is unfortunately just not the case.
-With dynamically adjusting elements and views, we're going to have to introduce some more complex cursor positioning logic.
+As ideal as it would be to enforce this simple definition across all websites, that's not feasible.
+With dynamically adjusting elements and views, we had to introduce more complex cursor positioning logic.

-***Step 1.1: Interpolating Positions and Batching Messages to Save Bandwidth***
+**Step 1.1: Position Interpolation and Message Batching for Bandwidth Efficiency**

-Before getting to that however, I wanted to firstly improve the efficiency of our existing solution.
+Before tackling the above issue, I wanted to improve the efficiency of our existing solution.
 As a browser starts sharing the cursor's X and Y coordinates, the `mousemove` event fires many times per second.
-This meant that each browser will be sending a large number of messages - a new one for each slight movement of the cursor.
-Not only does this consume a significant amount of bandwidth, but it could also potentially overwhelm the receiving clients with the volume of updates when you start to have a particlularly busy web page.
-To address these issues, I decided to introduce two key concepts: position interpolation and message batching.
+This means that each browser sends a large number of messages—a new one for each slight movement of the cursor.
+This consumes significant bandwidth and could potentially overwhelm the receiving clients with the volume of updates, particularly on busy web pages.
+To address these issues, I introduced two key concepts: position interpolation and message batching.

-**Position Interpolation**
+***Position Interpolation***

 Position interpolation is a technique where we create a smooth transition between two points.
 Instead of sending every single cursor movement, we send fewer points (the start and end of a movement) and interpolate the points in between on the client side.
 This reduces the number of messages sent while still providing a smooth and accurate representation of the cursor movement.

-Here's a simplified version of how this can be implemented from the receiving side:
+Here's a simplified version of how this can be implemented on the receiving side:

 ```javascript
 let lastPosition = [];